elicialzy/bt4211-marketing/README.md

 ````
 $ pip install -r ./requirements.txt
 ````
+Credit Card Dataset used in this project can be found in reference 6.

 ## Summary
 This project outlines the measures undertaken to help a credit card company to identify its customer segments to strengthen customer retention and revenue through some suggested marketing strategies the team has developed.